9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 Here are some relatively common things that plugins may require.

 **Multiple trigger words**.
-For example, suppose you thought for the [chars goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm) _numchars_ should also also trigger this Goodie (in addition to _chars_).
-Simply add the extra trigger words at the end.
+For example, suppose you thought that in addition to _chars_, _numchars_ should also trigger the [chars goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm).
+You would simply add the extra trigger words.

 ```perl
 triggers start => 'chars', 'numchars';
 ```

 **Trigger locations.** As mentioned, the keyword after triggers, **start** in the Chars example, specifies where the triggers need to appear.
-Here are all the choices:
+Here are the choices:

 * start - just at the start of the query
 * end - just at the end of the query
 * startend - at either end of the query
 * any - anywhere in the query

-**Further qualifying the query.** Trigger words are blunt instruments, which may send you queries you cannot handle.
+**Further qualifying the query.** Trigger words are blunt instruments; they may send you queries you cannot handle.
 As such, you generally need to further qualify the query (and return nothing in cases where the query doesn't really qualify for your goodie).

 There are number of techniques for doing so.
 For example, the first line of [Base Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Base.pm) has a return statement paired with unless.